 - Introduction, page 2

 - System Requirements, page 2

-- Caveats, page 5
+- New Updates and Features in this Release, page 5

 - Important Notes, page 6

 - Caveats, page 5

 - Troubleshooting, page 6

 Introduction

 The Cisco Aironet Access Point is a wireless LAN transceiver that acts as the connection point between wireless and wired networks or as the center point of a standalone wireless network.
 In large installations, the roaming functionality provided by multiple access points enables wireless users to move freely throughout the facility while maintaining uninterrupted access to the network.